dhellmann/pymotw/PyMOTW/cmd/index.rst

 Live Help
 =========

 In the previous example, the formatting of the help text leaves something to be desired.
 Since it comes from the docstring, it retains the indentation from our source.
-Of course we could edit the source to remove the extra white-space, but that would leave our application looking poorly formatted.
-An alternative solution is to implement a help handler for the greet command, named help_greet().
-When present, it is called on to produce help text for the named command.
+We could edit the source to remove the extra white-space, but that would leave our application looking poorly formatted.
+An alternative solution is to implement a help handler for the greet command, named :func:`help_greet()`.
+When present, the help handler is called on to produce help text for the named command.

 .. include:: cmd_do_help.py